gravitational/teleport/docs/admin-guide.md

 When experimenting you can quickly start `teleport` with verbose logging by typing `teleport start -d`.

+**WARNING:** When running `teleport` with a proxy role you have to make sure the assets for the Web UI can be found.
+The web assets are composedof `index.html` file and `app` directory. `teleport` checks the following locations for its web assets:
+1. The same directory it's in
+2. `/usr/local/share/teleport`
+3. `/usr/share/teleport`
+4. `/opt/teleport`

 #### Systemd Unit File

 In production, we recommend starting teleport daemon via an